|Elliott Sound Products||Blocking Mains DC Offset|

 Regardless of whether the circuit is installed in the active (live) or neutral conductor, the insulation requirements do not change.
 There is no guarantee that the neutral will always be at earth potential.
-A mis-wired mains lead, power board, extension lead or power outlet will all make the active become the neutral and vice versa.
+An incorrectly wired mains lead, power board, extension lead or power outlet can all make the active become the neutral and vice versa.
 Because of this, you must allow for the worst case and insulate accordingly.

 While testing your new DC Blocker, you must use insulated alligator clip leads for your multimeter.
 All connections must be made with power off.
 The clip leads allow you to make connections that don't rely on you holding probes in position.
 A slip can cause a lot of damage!.